tony-waters/tony-waters.github.io/_posts/2026-03-19-fundamental-decisions-when-creating-jpa-one-to-one-relationships.md

 valid schemas but imply slightly different lifecycle behaviour.
 Either the foreign key lives in the Parent (Customer) or in the Child (Profile).
-The side the foreign key lives in is called the 'Owning side' as it 'owns' the relationship from the database perspective.
+The side the foreign key lives in is called the 'Owning side' as it 'owns' the relationship from the Database perspective.
 While the other side of the relationship is called the 'Inverse side' and (in a Bidirectional relationship) uses 'mappedBy' to point to the Owning side.